cloudacy/native_exif/README.md

 # native_exif

-A simple EXIF metadata reader for flutter using native functions from iOS and Android.
+A simple EXIF metadata reader/writer for Flutter using native functions from iOS and Android.
-This plugin does **only** work on iOS and Android.
-Flutter Web or Windows is not yet supported.

 ## Usage